VincentWei/APLE/README.md

 $ ./rename-to-my-project.sh MyProject
 ```

-After this, this script will be removed from git.
+After this, the script will be renamed to `ready-to-remove-this-file.sh`.
+It's safe to remove the script from your repository.

 ## Copying